Founder Professor of Physics

 2001-2003, Department of Mathematics, UC Berkeley

 He is now interested in applying his training in mathematics and physics to problems in biomedical research.
-In 2014, he moved his research group from the University of California, San Francisco (UCSF) to UIUC, where he holds a joint appointment between Bioengineering and Physics.
+In 2014, he moved his research group from the University of California, San Francisco (UCSF) to UIUC.
 His group at UIUC is mainly located in the Institute for Genomic Biology.
 In addition to research, Jun is also interested in educating and helping young quantitative scientists find their way into biology.
 Apply for a postdoc position here.

 Ph.D., Theoretical Condensed Matter Physics, Princeton University